Future Policy Approximation for Offline Reinforcement Learning in LLM Reasoning: Future Policy Approximation

-In this section, we introduce \textbf{Future Policy Aware (\method)} preference learning to address gradient entanglement in mathematical reasoning.
-From Equation~\ref{eq:gradient}, the coefficient $C$ controls gradient magnitudes based on the current policy, $\pi_\theta$.
-However, this makes the regularization reactive—it often engages too late, after shared, useful tokens have already been over-penalized.
-To remedy this, we propose making the regularization proactive by replacing the current policy $\pi_\theta$ with a predicted future policy $\hat{\pi}_{\theta}$ when computing the coefficient $C$.
-We estimate this future policy using a lightweight logit-space extrapolation, following recent works \citep{liu2024decoding, kim2024spread}:
+We introduce \textbf{Future Policy Approximation (\method{})} to address gradient entanglement in offline RL for reasoning.
+From Eq.~\ref{eq:RLgrad}, the probability term modulates gradient magnitudes based on the current policy $\pi_\theta$.
+However, this dynamic is \emph{reactive}: damping only engages after the policy has already assigned low probability to a trajectory, by which point shared useful tokens under gradient entanglement may have been over-penalized.
+To remedy this, we make the weighting \emph{proactive} by replacing $\pi_\theta$ with a predicted future policy $\hat{\pi}_{\theta}$:

-where $\hat{\pi}_\theta$ is extrapolated from the reference logits ($h_{\text{ref}}$) towards the current logits ($h_{\theta}$) with a strength controlled by $\lambda$.
-This creates an adaptive, look-ahead regularization.
-By recomputing the coefficient under $\hat{\pi}_\theta$, our method anticipates problematic updates and restrains the corresponding gradient earlier.
-For example, if the probability of a dispreferred trajectory is currently high (e.g., 0.7) but abruptly drops in a few future updates (e.g., to 0.1), standard regularization only engages after the probability becomes lower.
-By that point, shared, useful tokens may have been over-penalized.
-In contrast, \method{} anticipates this drop and begins regularization in advance, preventing potential model degradation.
-Thus, \method{} functions as an \emph{early brake}, while preserving the underlying regularization dynamics.

-\method{} yields primary benefits that vary depending on the structure of the underlying preference learning algorithm.
-(1) For algorithms like DPO with symmetric coefficients ($C_w = C_l$), \method{} acts as an early brake; through the future policy $\hat{\pi}_\theta$, it preemptively reduces the magnitude of the shared coefficient $C$ to ensure a safer overall update step.
-(2) Conversely, for algorithms like RPO and SimPER with asymmetric coefficients ($C_w \neq C_l$), \method{} provides a more targeted regularization.
-It primarily suppresses the dispreferred coefficient ($C_l$)—often the source of instability—which corrects the update direction itself by controlling the relative magnitude of preferred and dispreferred gradients.
-While \method{} could theoretically help strengthen the preferred trajectory via SimPER's coefficient ($C_w$), this effect is marginal in practice (see \S~\ref{section4.2}).
-Because the update is dominated by the larger gradient norm of the dispreferred trajectory, \method{}'s primary contribution lies in regularizing the dispreferred gradient.

-For practical implementation, we define \method{} using the stop-gradient operator.
-Specifically, we replace $\pi_\theta$ with $\hat{\pi}_\theta$ in the coefficient computation while preserving the main gradient flow through $\pi_\theta$.
-From Equations~\ref{eq:gradient} and \ref{eq:FuturePolicy}, the general form for FPA preference learning can be written as:

-where $\text{sg}[\cdot]$ denotes the stop-gradient operator.
-Note that estimating $\hat{\pi}_\theta$ does not require any additional forward passes, as the required $h_\theta$ and $h_\text{ref}$ are already obtained, making it computationally efficient (see Appendix~\ref{A3.2}).